ptsefton/omeka-python-utils/xlsx2omeka.md

 # What is this?

-This is a work-in-progress script to upload a spreadsheet of data with one or more worksheets to one or more Omeka collections.
+This is a work-in-progress script to upload an excel spreadsheet (.xlsx) of data with one or more worksheets to one or more Omeka collections.
+To structure your spreadsheet:

-Some quick notes, to be turned into a how-to later.

-usage
+* Name each worksheet/tab with the name of a collection to which you want to upload (tip: use the -c flag to force collections to be auto-created).
+* For each worksheet:
+  * Make sure there is an "Identifier" column containing an ID which is unique to the whole workbook (tip: use sequential integers using auto-fill but make sure not to reuse) (tip: pass the name of a diferent Identifier column using -i)
+  * Make sure there is a column "Omeka Type" with the name of an existing Item Type for every data row (tip: these can not be auto-created at this stage, so create it manually in the admin interface if needed)

+For usage, type:

-python xlsx2omeka.py input-file.xlsx -i Identifier -t Title
+    python xlsx2omeka.py input-file.xlsx -h

 * Put the adress of the server and your API key in ~/.omeka.config, e.g.:
 ```